spryker/spryker-docs/docs/scos/user/intro-to-spryker/whats-new/php8-as-a-minimum-version-for-all-spryker-projects.md

 ## Migration steps

-To migrate your project to PHP 8.0 version, follow these steps:
+To migrate your project to the 8.0 version of PHP, follow these steps:

 1. Update your modules manually in `composer.json`.
 Use the major lock `^` or the minor lock `~` if you have changes on the project level for respective module constraints.